ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 1. In the side panel, adjust IOPS as follows:
    * For an IOPS tier, select a different tier from the menu.
 For example, you might have a 3 IOPS/GB general-purpose profile you're increasing to a 5 IOPS/GB profile.
    * For a Custom IOPS, the current IOPS value is shown and volume size.
 Enter a new IOPS value in the range specified for that custom band.
+   * For customers with special access to preview the defined performance profile, you can specify volume performance in the range of 100 - 64,000 IOPS without capacity-based restrictions.

 1. Review the estimated monthly order summary for your geography and new pricing.
 1. If you're satisfied, click **Save and continue**.